APCU Programs and Services

 Awareness & Communication

 A key function of the APCU is to promote its member institutions to all relevant constituencies—particularly college-bound students and their families.
-This is done through the development (and management) of direct marketing (student search) campaigns that target thousands of Presbyterian students participating in the college search process.
+This is done through the development (and management) of direct marketing (student search) campaigns that target dozens of Presbyterian congregations and thousands of Presbyterian students each year who participate the college search process.

 In addition, the APCU promotes the activities and accomplishments of its schools through the Presbyterian Church (USA), higher education media outlets, and its own monthly e-newsletter.
 In addition, the APCU maintains a continuous online presence through its website and LinkedIn.
 The Association also exhibits at key church events such as the General Assembly and hosts a College Fair at the Presbyterian Youth Triennium where APCU member institutions are able to interact with more than 4,000 Presbyterian high school students.